Kertee

 Kertee, also known as Kertigarh, is a village in Tharparkar District, Sindh, Pakistan, located 21 km south of Mithi city.
 It was known as Karli Nagar in Gujarati language.
-Apart from its historical background, Kertee is also famous for an ancient well, about which locals say, is 5000 years old.
+Apart from its historical background, Kertee is also famous for an ancient well, said to be 5,000 years old.
 Stories mention that this well was constructed by the Pandavas during their exile of 14 years.
-There are also temples of some common deities like as Oghar Nath, Pir Pithora, Pir Bhavsingh, Mard Ali Shah, Mauji, Mataji and three other temples of Shiva and one temple of Krishna.
+There are also temples of some common Hindu deities like as Oghar Nath, Pir Pithora, Pir Bhavsingh, Mard Ali Shah, Mauji, Mataji, three temples of Shiva and one temple of Krishna.